 Eating these types of processed, high-fat foods can also lead to heart disease.

-Registered dietitian Deborah Gerszberg recommends that people with chronic pancreatitis limit their intake of refined carbohydrates, such as white bread and high sugar foods.
+Registered dietitian Deborah Gerszberg recommends that people with chronic pancreatitis limit their intake of refined carbohydrates such as white bread, sugary snacks, and sweetened drinks such as soda.
 Refined carbohydrates can lead to the pancreas releasing larger amounts of insulin.

 Foods that are high in sugar can also raise triglycerides.
 High triglyceride levels are a risk factor for acute pancreatitis.